carlosabrahams/AcousticBBS/README.md

 This repository aims to set out evidence-based guidelines for breeding bird survey using Passive Acoustic Monitoring (PAM) techniques.
 You can access the guidelines document [here](https://github.com/carlosabrahams/AcousticBBS/blob/main/Acoustic_BBS_Guidelines.md)

 Contributions to the guidelines are welcomed.
-Please offer amends through GitHub or by email to c.abrahams<at>bakerconsultants.co.uk
+Please offer amends through GitHub or by email to c.abrahams-at-bakerconsultants.co.uk

 **Cite the guidelines**